lvlup-pro/spawn-frontend-material/README.md

 npm install
 npm run dev
 ```
-You can change API endpoint in `src/store/config.js` file
+You can change API endpoint via `API` env var or in `src/store/config.js` file

 ## How to contribute